dark-teal-coder/ttr-py-data-analysis-pandas-gadget-sales/README.md

 ## Repository Description

 This repository contains a Jupyter notebook which demonstrates how to analyze tech gadget sales in the US in 2019.

-## Instructions

-xxx
+We use Python Pandas library to do the analysis here.

 ## References